dp0h/VsImmediate/README.md

 * Add `.\VsImmediate\vsdbg` path to `PYTHONPATH` in environment variables

 ### Usage
-* Load VSDebugConnector add-in in Visual Studio
+* Load VSDebugConnector Add-in in Visual Studio
-* Start Python IDLE or IronPython console and type:
+* Start Python Shell or IronPython console and type:
 * `from vsdbg import *`
 * `detect()`
 * Start Debugger in Visual Studio and put breakpoint